saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 Update registers
 ```

-This behavior makes non-blocking assignments suitable for sequential logic.
+This makes non-blocking assignments appropriate for sequential logic.

 ---